 Sources: Ibn Zūlāq, Aḫbār Sībawayh al‐Miṣrī, Muḥammad Ibrāhīm Saʿd and Ḥusayn al‐dīb (eds) (Cairo: maktabat al‐abḥāṯ al‐ʿilmiyya li‐našr ʿulūm al‐ʿarabiyya, 1933); see also Tillier, Mathieu, ‘Un “Alceste Musulman”: Sibawayh le fou et les Ihsidides’, Bulletin d’Études Orientales, 66 (2017), pp. 117-139, which provides the background to Ibn Zūlāq’s book as well as translations from it in French.

-GAP MAP: there is a relative paucity of material available in Western languages on fools in the Middle East (and beyond); this is therefore a welcome addition.
+GAP MAP: there is a relative paucity of material available in Western languages on fools in the Middle East (and generally beyond Europe).
 Bring on more!